 - In a blender or food processor, add all of the ingredients and blend until the cranberries are completely blended and pureed.

 - Pour the cranberry mixture into a freezer safe dish, such as a small casserole dish or baking dish.
-Freeze for about 2 hours, until frozen all the way through.
+Freeze for 30 minutes.

 - In a medium saucepan, heat the milk and maple syrup over medium heat until the maple syrup melts and bubbles start to form along the sides of the pan.
 Be careful not to boil.